 I have this thing with giraffes.
 They’ve been my favorite animal for as long as I can remember.
 A few years ago, when my parents were in town, we went to the San Diego Safari Park and–I kid you not–my poor dad ran all over the damn park (it’s a BIG park, people) to try and make it to the scheduled giraffe feeding on time so I could have my first encounter.
 It didn’t work.
 We were too late.
 I was heartbroken (and so was he).

 Flash-forward to today; I was going to finally get my one-on-one time with Stanley (in my world, all giraffes are named Stanley or Geoffry).
 This particular giraffe was actually named Stanley (I was right all along)!

 The tour started off with us and about 15 other people climbing into a safari-style jeep to drive around the property, which, you guys, was insanely beautiful.
-You pretty much forget that the bustling, stressful streets of LA are only a short drive (without traffic) away.
+You pretty much forget that the bustling, stressful streets of the Los Angeles are only a short drive (without traffic) away.
 On every stop, we fed animals, tasted wine, admired a pristinely preserved collection of RVs (that casually lives on the property grounds), and snacked on crackers and dip.
 We met zebras, horses, llamas, alpacas, water buffalo, and ponies along the way.